uber-node/ringpop-common/docs/partitions.md

 have a partition.
 However, this misses the fact that ephemeral connections are used for relaying traffic between nodes, and, in this case, connection from `127.0.0.1:43323` (`a`) to `127.0.0.1:3001` is established and... misses the firewall!
-While we could block port `3001` too, but, with more nodes, that would create a cluster with N partitions (N being the number of nodes) -- not what we want.
+We could block port `3001` too, but, with more nodes, that would create a cluster with N partitions (N being the number of nodes) -- not what we want.
 In our example, we want two partitions.